jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/0-introduction/0-introduction.md

-# Workshop: Enhancing Guest Experience with OCI Generative AI
+# Workshop: Enhance Guest Experience with OCI Generative AI

 This workshop focuses on using **OCI Generative AI services** to enhance guest experiences and streamline hotel operations.